The Bias Problem and Opinions

 In most cases input into each question will be required from people holding a variety of opinions.
 This does not mean relying upon social media with its emphasis on feelings, and the popular search engines and other media.
 These sources are driven by sophisticated misinformation techniques.
 It is therefore sensible to ask: have I honestly studied and analysed the topic adequately without relying upon typical internet sources (e.g.: Google, Wikipedia, Snopes# )?

-To quote Richard Feynman, perhaps the most renowned physicist of the 20th century: The first principle (of knowing truth) is that you must not fool yourself; and you are the easiest person to fool.
+To quote Richard Feynman, one of the most renowned physicist of the 20th century: The first principle (of knowing truth) is that you must not fool yourself; and you are the easiest person to fool.

 Science and reason that is prejudiced is the worst form of bias, because science and reason are the instruments for liberation from bias